codigee-devs/self-hosted-flutter-ci-cd-with-fastlane/docs/1-api-keys-and-env-variables.md

 ```

 #### <B>UAT_CONFIG_JSON</b>
 <i> JSON with your app environment configurations.
+It's up to your app to handle content.
 Example:</i>
 ```
 {